secretflow/scql/docs/reference/engine-config.rst

 Config for party authentication
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 For security, SCQLEngine enables party authentication by default.
-SCQLEngine will check it's public key in the SCDB request matches the local public key in ``private_key_pem_path``, and that the other participant's public key also matches the one in ``authorized_profile_path``.
+SCQLEngine will check it's public key in the Driver request matches the local public key in ``private_key_pem_path``, and that the other participant's public key also matches the one in ``authorized_profile_path``.

 .. _heu/ou: https://www.secretflow.org.cn/docs/heu/latest/zh-Hans/getting_started/algo_choice#ou-paillier